 After becoming aware of the unauthorized activity, TruView brought in third-party cybersecurity specialists to conduct a forensic investigation.
 The goal of this investigation was to determine the full scope and nature of the incident.
 The company further conducted a comprehensive review of the impacted files to identify what information was affected and which individuals were involved.

 The investigation found that personally identifiable information had been potentially exposed.
-The types of information at risk included names, Social Security numbers and driver's license numbers.
+The types of information at risk included names, Social Security numbers, driver's license numbers, addresses, financial information such as account numbers, credit/ or debit card numbers, and medical information.

 TruView is providing affected individuals with access to single bureau credit monitoring, credit report and credit score services at no charge for 12 months.
 These services are being provided through CyberScout, a TransUnion company that specializes in fraud assistance and remediation services.